olooney/symbol/README.md

 very difficult indeed, and if someone did need reversabilty for some reason they would simply be out of luck.

-The symbol library provides a compromise: you restrict yourself to C identifiers (mixed-case alphanumeric characters plus underscores), and you can have perfect reversability for identifiers of length 10 or less and partial reversability for longer identifiers.
+This library provides a compromise: restrict yourself to C identifiers (mixed-case alphanumeric characters plus underscores), and you can have perfect reversability for identifiers of length 10 or less and partial reversability for longer identifiers.
 In both cases the resulting Symbol fits into a single 64-bit integer: a particularly simple and high-performance type to work with.
-Clients that require reversability can simply restrict themselves to identifiers under 10 characters: annoying, but not a deal breaker.
+Clients that require full reversability can simply restrict themselves to identifiers under 10 characters: annoying, but not a deal breaker.

 What do you *do* with a library like this?
 The next obvious step would be to